Skip to main content

 4.

 Athletes must sign in and out at each checkpoint.
 Please note that this does not affect the overall timing.
-We start the clock in Whitehorse and we stop it when the athlete finishes the race.
+We start the clock in Teslin and we stop it when the athlete finishes the race.
 The time that is spent at a checkpoint (CP) is part of the overall time.

 5.